SysKitTeam/docs-insights/product-updates/insights-3-2-release-note.md

 ---
-description: This article describes what’s new and improved in the latest version of SysKit Insights.
+description: This article describes what’s new and improved in the latest version of Syskit Insights.
 ---

-# SysKit Insights 3.2.0
+# Syskit Insights 3.2.0

 This is a minor release that comes with critical bug fixes and brings some quality of life improvements.